 1. E-mail Subscriptions/Pop-ups At Entry

 Holy Crap!
 I just hit your blog for the first time and you want me to subscribe?
 Give me a break.
-I do not have anything against call to actions but geez Louise can you let me read some of your content first before I decide?
-Try moving CTA’s to 3/4 post read or upon navigation.
+I do not have anything against pop-ups or calls to action but geez Louise can you let me read some of your content first before I decide?
+Set up your CTA’s to trigger at 3/4 post read or upon post navigation instead of upon entry.

 Plus, I can’t tell you how many times my big, fat finger on my sensitive touch screen has shut your window completely instead of the pop-up when I was trying to close it.
 I usually won’t try going in again.